Technical analysis

 Get-RecipientPermission -Identity (Get-Mailbox sales@contoso.com).Guid.Guid

-If you see grants on the old name and the new primary is what the user is sending from, re-grant Send As on the current identity.
+If you see grants on an old name and the new primary is what the user wants to send from, re-grant Send As on the current identity.

-In a hybrid Exchange tenant (Exchange Online + on-prem AD via Entra Connect), Send As permissions can live in two places: in EXO via Add-RecipientPermission and on the on-prem AD object as msExchSendAsRights.
-The on-prem ACL syncs to EXO via Entra Connect's mailbox-on-premises sync.
-If the two get out of sync — typically because someone granted Send As on-prem after the mailbox was migrated to EXO — the EXO-visible permission and the actual evaluating permission can diverge.
+In a hybrid Exchange tenant (EXO plus on-prem AD via Entra Connect), Send As can live in two places: in EXO via Add-RecipientPermission, and on the on-prem AD object as msExchSendAsRights.
+The on-prem ACL syncs to EXO through the mailbox-on-premises sync, and if the two get out of step — typically because someone granted Send As on-prem after the mailbox migrated to EXO — the EXO-visible permission and the actual evaluating permission can diverge in confusing ways.

 $user = Get-ADUser "salesmbx" -Properties msExchSendAsRights